-Theory and practice are integrated in the curriculum.
-Montreat College's OE & OM programs emphasize developing students to become leaders who are competent in using outdoor environments for education and ministry.
-Through numerous course studies and field experiences, students are prepared to design, implement, and administer outdoor programs that are safe, challenging, and enjoyable.
-Supported by a liberal arts foundation, students will use their knowledge of the environment and ministry preparation to point others to Christ.
+Leadership concepts and skills are taught throughout the Outdoor Education curriculum.
+The OE and OM majors and concentrations emphasize preparation for professional roles in the field.
+Students are trained in Outdoor Leadership theory and practice.
+Montreat College's OE & OM programs emphasize developing students to become outdoor leaders who are competent in using outdoor environments for education and ministry.
+Through numerous courses and field experiences, students are prepared to design, implement, and administer outdoor programs that are safe, challenging, and enjoyable.
+Supported by a liberal arts foundation, students will use their knowledge of the environment, leadership, and ministry preparation to point others to Christ.

 The campus is located among mountainous wilderness areas.
-Montreat College is adjacent to Pisgah National Forest, close to the Great Smoky Mountains National Park, and within two hours of numerous climbing locations, four major wilderness areas, and several rivers with whitewater rated up to Class V. Montreat College is also within a 14-mile hike or bike ride of Mt.
+Montreat College is adjacent to Pisgah National Forest, close to the Great Smoky Mountains National Park, and within a two-hour drive of numerous climbing locations, four major wilderness areas, and several rivers with whitewater rated up to Class V. Montreat College is also within a 14-mile hike or bike ride of Mt.
 Mitchell, the highest peak east of the Mississippi River.

 The faculty brings a diversity of training and depth of experience.
 Professors are passionate about engaging their students and challenging them to be professional, well-rounded educators.
 They prioritize the integration of faith and learning in classroom and the importance of field experiences.
-Professors bring experience from the National Outdoor Leadership School, Outward Bound, American Mountain Guides Association, the National Park Service, U.S. Forest Service, the North American Association for Environmental Education, Christian Adventure Association, Association for Experiential Education, Christian Camping International, Christian Camp and Conference Association, the American Canoe Association and the Wilderness Education Association, the National Association for Interpretation and remain current through active memberships.
+Professors bring experience from the National Outdoor Leadership School, Outward Bound, American Mountain Guides Association, the National Park Service, U.S. Forest Service, the North American Association for Environmental Education, Association for Outdoor Recreation and Education, Christian Adventure Association, Association for Experiential Education, Christian Camping International, Christian Camp and Conference Association, the American Canoe Association, the Wilderness Education Association, and the National Association for Interpretation.
+Professors remain current through active memberships.
 Students can expect their Outdoor Education professors to be beside them, guiding them and challenging them to reach their full potential both inside and outside the classroom.

 Career opportunities are abundant.
-Graduates in Outdoor Education and Outdoor Ministry from Montreat College go on to a variety of careers in outdoor, adventure, and environmental education programs; camps and conference centers; mission organizations; national and state parks; churches and church-related youth organizations; expedition programs such as the National Outdoor Leadership School,

-Wilderness Education Association, and Outward Bound; environmental organizations; nature centers; outdoor science programs; and environmental interpretation centers.
+Graduates in Outdoor Education and Outdoor Ministry from Montreat College go on to a variety of careers in outdoor, adventure, and environmental education programs; camps and conference centers; mission organizations; national and state parks; churches and church-related youth organizations; expedition programs such as the National Outdoor Leadership School, Wilderness Education Association, and Outward Bound; environmental organizations; nature centers; outdoor science programs; and environmental interpretation centers.
 Certification programs are available in several different areas.
-Many graduates report that whatever their career choice, the interpersonal skills, training in teaching and leading, and discipleship experiences they gained through the OE and OM programs prepared them for all aspects of their lives.
+Many graduates report that whatever their career choice, that the interpersonal skills, training in teaching, leadership, and discipleship experiences they gained through the OE and OM programs prepared them for all aspects of their lives.

-Opportunities for Experience.
-The Outdoor Education Department provides practical opportunities to equip students with technical skills and teaching/leadership experience.
-The department houses three outreach programs - the Team and Leadership Center (TLC).
-TLC utilizes challenge course facilities to develop team-building strategies and to strengthen the concept of community through experience-based learning.
-TLC is housed on the Black Mountain Campus and includes a high team's course, climbing wall and low initiatives course.
-Participants often include corporate groups, school and church groups, and private organizations.
+Opportunities for Leadership/Teaching Experience.
+The Outdoor Education Department provides practical opportunities to equip students with technical skills and leadership/teaching experience.
+The department works directly with outreach programs, such as the Team and Leadership Center (TLC) and the summer MYLES of Science Program.
+The TLC utilizes challenge course facilities to develop team-building strategies and to strengthen the concept of community through experience-based learning.
+The TLC is housed on the Black Mountain Campus and includes a high team's course, climbing wall and low initiatives course.
+The MYLES of Science Program offers summer job experience in the environmental education field, leading High School Students on summer Expeditionary Science.
+The hands-on experiences that OE and OM students gain build confidence and provide much needed experience to prepare for Outdoor Careers.